Share your Open Learning Story with us

 Learning outcomes

-• Discuss the structure of the court system in Canada
+• Discuss the structure of the court system in Canada, including the adversarial system, and alternative disupte resolutions models.

-• Describe the main elements of tort law, contract law, family law and criminal law
+• Describe the different types of law and their main elements, including tort law, contract law, family law, criminal law, and administrative law.

 Course topics

-• Unit 1: The Role of Law in Society and Legal Perspectives
+• Unit 1: The Role of Law in Society and Theoretical Perspectives on the Law

 • Unit 2: Historical Sources of Law